when was camera invented

 However, the digital revolution of the late 20th century brought the most significant transformation.
 With instantaneous image viewing and editing capabilities, digital cameras have made film obsolete.
 This has adjusted how we trade and save photos.
 Advanced cameras, shrinking or expanding in ability, have finally integrated into cell phones, making photography a fundamental part of our daily existence.

-Digital Revolution and its Impact on Photography
+Digital Revolution and Its Impact on Photography

 The digital revolution has profoundly impacted photography.
 It has made it more available and flexible, opening new roads for innovativeness and documentation.
 The Camera has made some amazing progress from its initial days, and its advancement makes it clear that things are not pulling back.